loomio/loomio-docs/policy/src/privacy/index.md

 We've designed our deletion policy and the features within Loomio based on our experience of supporting a variety of organizations with differing levels of technical competency and trust.

-Our design has the following goals:
+Our design strives to provide:
 - __Flexibility__.
 If you write something then want to change or remove it, you can.
 - __Accountability__.
 If you write something then change it, there is a record of the changes.
 - __Recovery__ from mistakes and malicious actions.
 As an admin you can restore accidentally discarded records, and prevent group members from deleting records they should not delete.